pippinlee/open-journalism-project/security.md

 Security used to be seen in how we held out most valuable assets, in vaults and safes.

 When much of our most value assets turned digital with computers, the field of computer security grew.
-The developemnt of the Internet meant that our computers where part of a network with any other computer that was connected to the Internet.
+The development of the Internet meant that our computers where part of a network with any other computer that was connected to the Internet.

 The value of open source in security is allowing any security software to be analyzed by the public.
-The pulic nature of the code means any holes can be seen publicly.
+The public nature of the code means any holes can be seen publicly.

-This is preferred to companies and groups with secuirty software that can't be publicly analyzed and checked for flaws.
+This is preferred to companies and groups with security software that can't be publicly analyzed and checked for flaws.
 Security software can be successful even if the code is public, if the security and encryption is done properly.

 <h1 id="pis">Problems in security</h1>

 The benefits of having access to a near infinite amount of knowledge and information should be balanced with our increased vulnerability.
-Being conneted to servers and computers that may have malicious intents is an ongoing problem.
+Being connected to servers and computers that may have malicious intents is an ongoing problem.

 The world's population will only become more literate with respect to using computers, but that also means more potential individuals leading attacks to steal information or attacking big target systems.